kubernetes/community/contributors/design-proposals/templates.md

 This document will also refrain from proposing server APIs or client implementations.
 This has been a point of debate, and it makes more sense to focus on the template/parameter specification/syntax than to worry about the tooling that will process or manage the template objects.
-However since there is a desire to at least be able to support a server side implementation, this proposal does assume the specification will be k8s API friendly.
+However, since there is a desire to at least be able to support a server side implementation, this proposal does assume the specification will be k8s API friendly.

 ## Desired characteristics